How Drainage Issues Can Damage Your Home’s Foundation

 Another option is to create ditches (or swales) in order to draw the water away from your home and reduce these puddles.
 If you have a backyard patio, it may also fall victim to increasing water damage.

 While your driveway has direct exposure to the sun, the asphalt can crack over time.
 Again, if these are small cracks, then you may not have a real problem, but if they expand and are wider than 1/8 of an inch, then it may be a good idea to have a specialist assess it.
 While your garage is a separate entity from your driveway, it can also experience some damage over time.
 If water is not being directed away from your home, it can also get underneath the foundation of your garage and start to crack.
 And you may have unexpected puddles in your driveway if water from a rainstorm doesn’t drain properly.
 Water usually disappears in the sun, but if you have standing water in your driveway, it could be a more serious issue.

-These are just a few things that can cause potential drainage problems, if left to linger.
-But as with most things, regular home maintenance and early detection is key to avoid more repairs in the future.
+These are just a few things that can cause potential drainage problems if left to linger.
+But as with most things, regular home maintenance and early detection is key to avoiding more repairs in the future.

 About Done Right Foundation Repair